brct-james/helmsman/README.md

 - See about changing how fleet-overview works so ship-card elements aren't regenerated every time shipInfo is refreshed (may not be feasible)
 - Add wireframe ship models to the ship card above/below manufacturer logo
 - More charts per route (to track profitability, show # of ships on route, market value of route items at endpoints over time, etc.)
+- Catch errors in API
+- Button for log out

 ## Related Projects